The Fear of Practice Going Wrong

 The biggest difference between the martial type of energy practice and the purely spiritual, or “internal,” type of practice is this: in the martial context the practice is done in motion, and so your chi travels just beneath the skin.
 And with all the motion involved, you wouldn’t enter into a state of stillness or have chi go to your energy center; it would travel beneath the skin, instead, and just go through your muscles and tissues.
 And so these practices don’t extend one’s lifespan or develop higher powers.
 Energy practices of a purely spiritual sort, by contrast, require that the body be still.
 Typically they do have chi enter the body’s energy center, or the lower abdomen, and they make a point of practicing in stillness and transforming one’s innate body.
 They can extend one’s lifespan and lead to higher stages of spiritual attainment.

-You may have heard of some of the extraordinary-sounding kung fu powers, like I was just naming, from fictional martial arts stories.
-Some works depict people with the ability to become weightless, who sail to and fro at great heights, and some figures even manage to cross over into other dimensions.
-Such powers do exist, to be sure, in case anyone is wondering.
+You may have come across extraordinary-sounding kung fu abilities like Golden Bell, Iron Shirt, and incredible bowmanship in martial arts works.
+Some depict people with the ability to become weightless, who sail to and fro at great heights, and some figures even manage to cross over into other dimensions.
+But are those powers for real?
+They are, to be sure.
 Only you won’t see regular people wielding them.
 Someone who really has developed advanced powers like those wouldn’t readily reveal them.
 Powers as extraordinary as those don’t come about simply by practicing martial arts; internal practice is needed to develop them.
 It takes being attentive to the mind and character, and a disinterest in material things.
 And even if someone does gain higher powers with practice, he won’t be allowed to use them freely in worldly settings at any point; only when no one is around to see will it be okay to use them.
 Then going back to martial arts stories, something doesn’t add up.
 The very people who they portray fighting and killing over worldly things like a swordsmanship manual, treasure, or a certain lady always have fantastic powers, coming and going like a shadow.
 Yet powers like those can only be gained through spiritual practice.
 A person must work hard on his character and become indifferent to status, wealth, and worldly things in order to get powers like those.
 Killing and money-lust would be the complete opposite.
 When you see supernormal heroes with those traits, it’s the product of writers taking artistic license; they know that consumers just want whatever is stimulating and won’t object.
 Writers often seize on this fact and do whatever they can to meet the demand.
 And the more incredible the story is, the more readers or viewers go for it.
 So it really comes down to writers taking artistic license with things.
 Anyone who actually has powers like those in martial arts works would never act like those characters do, much less showcase their powers.

 Some people draw a crowd by claiming to have heard something from me, but what they tell people is a combination of hearsay and their own ideas.
 What leads them to do that is a desire to show off.
 And then there are people who spread gossip around, all excited and pleased with themselves, since they feel like an insider.
 They like to think that they’re more informed than other practitioners, that no one knows as much as they do.
 This trait has become second nature for them, and they might not be aware of it.
 What’s at work on a subconscious level is a desire to show off, or else they would have no motive for gossiping.
 Some people spread rumors about how I will stop teaching and “return to seclusion” at such-and-such date.
 But I didn’t come out of “seclusion,” so it’s baseless.
 And there are some who have claimed that on such-and-such day I revealed something to this or that person and gave them personalized instruction.
 But gossiping like that serves no purpose other than to reveal their attachment—a desire to show off.